You’ve probably heard of probiotics and how they can help your health – but what are they and what do they do? Let’s take a look.

-Probiotics are live microorganisms that are identified as having health benefits when consumed.
-They are mostly bacteria and yeasts.
-Scientific evidence of their benefits has expanded greatly in recent years and accordingly, their consumption has grown considerably.
-Probiotics are found in certain foods – especially yoghurts and those classed as fermented – proprietary products such as cultured drinks, and supplements.
+Probiotics are live microorganisms that can offer health benefits when consumed.
+They are mostly bacteria and yeasts found in certain foods – particularly yoghurts, cultured drinks and supplements.
 But what are the benefits and why should you be consuming more of them?

-The body is home to a wide range of bacteria – good and bad.
-A bacterial imbalance can result in digestive issues, obesity, allergies and more.
-Probiotics are classed as good or helpful and can replace lost good bacteria and redress the balance, particularly in the gut.
-As the digestive system influences many functions of the body, gut health is significant.
+The body is home to a wide range of bacteria both good and bad and if the balance between them is interrupted, problems such as digestive issues, obesity and allergies can be the result.
+Probiotics can help to replace lost good bacteria and redress the balance, particularly in the gut.
+As the digestive system influences many functions of the body, taking care of our gut health is important.

 Because of their influence on gut flora, certain types of probiotics can reduce some of the symptoms of digestive conditions including ulcerative colitis, inflammatory bowel disease, and irritable bowel syndrome.
 The probiotics known to have this positive effect are strains of Lactobacillus and Bifidobacterium.
 Alicia Harper has reviewed a lot of these beneficial ProBiotics on her blog ProbioticReviewGirl.com.